Unions give big to block ‘right to work’ in expensive Missouri ballot initiative race

 "People probably better prepare for every commercial being a right-to-work issue," said Rep. Rick Brattin, R-Harrisonville, who supports the right-to-work law.

 So far, Proposition A is the only citizen initiative certified for 2018 ballots, but other issues could end up on the ballot, including raising the minimum wage, legalizing medical marijuana and instituting ethics and redistricting reforms.
-PACs for and against Right-to-work have outraised all those others combined.
+PACs for and against right to work have outraised all those others combined.

 We Are Missouri, the labor-backed campaign hoping to repeal the right-to-work law, had raised $6.9 million as of March 31, according to its April quarterly filing.
 Since then, the group has raised an additional $3.9 million in large — over $5,000 — donations alone, which it has to report continually as it receives them.
 The next quarterly filings for campaigns aren't due until July.